AGmccoy/Phytophthora-sojae-pathotype-distribution-and-fungicide-sensitivity-in-Michigan/README.md

 # _Phytophthora sojae_ pathotype distribution and fungicide sensitivity in Michigan.
-code used to analyze and visualize Virulence data, as well as fungicide sensitivity data for the P. sojae pathotype survey
+Scripts used to analyze and visualize Virulence data, as well as fungicide sensitivity data for the P. sojae pathotype survey

-All code are presented in .R files with necessary files for analysis in excel.
+# All code are presented in .R files with necessary files for analysis in excel.

 Code for all P.sojae fungicide data analysis.R